Blog / Industry / Cheap Digital Signage Software in 2026: What's Actually Worth It

 4. OptiSigns — $10/screen/month (Standard)

 OptiSigns is the mid-market option.
-The Standard plan at $10/screen is competitive, and there's a free tier for up to 3 screens (with watermark).
-The app marketplace is the largest in the category with 140+ integrations.
+The Standard plan at $10/screen is competitive, and there's a free tier for up to 3 screens (with watermark) and a 25mb file limit.
+The app marketplace is the largest in the category with 140+ integrations but they push most users to the $15/screen/month tier.

 What to watch for: The useful features often sit behind the $15 Pro Plus or $30 Engage tiers.
 Advanced scheduling, certain apps, interactive features — all gated.
 Your "real" cost may be $15/screen, not $10.